Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Output (every version)

-In versioned jobs, the color is output with each existing version, provided that the color appears in the documents of the respective version parts.
+In versioned jobs, the color is output with each existing version, provided that the color appears in the documents of the respective versions.

 Process